ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/cases/update.rst

         "status": "Success"
     }

-Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a PUT request for the ``cases`` object.
+Refer to the `Available Fields <#available-fields>`_ and section for a list of available fields that can be included in the body of a PUT request to the ``/v3/cases`` endpoint.

 .. hint::
     When updating a Case, you can use the ``mode`` field to add or remove the following metadata: